lina-torovoltas/Drapixcol/README.md

 # Drapixcol
-Python library for drawing with pixels<br />
+Python library for drawing with pixels.

-The `create_canvas` function creates a canvas with a given width and color, example:<br />
+The `create_canvas` function creates a canvas with a given width and color, example:
 ```python
 width, height = 10, 20
 canvas = create_canvas(width, height, white)